bugby/bugby/README.md

 }
 ```

-Here is a rule that correspond to the Findbugs rule EQ_COMPARETO_USE_OBJECT_EQUALS:
+Here is a rule that corresponds to the Findbugs rule EQ_COMPARETO_USE_OBJECT_EQUALS:

 ```java
 @Pattern